MDPFuzz: Testing Models Solving Markov Decision Processes: Design

-\textbf{DynEM.}~Unlike expectation-maximization (EM)~\cite{dempster1977maximum}, which re-computes the estimation whenever the seed corpus is updated, \code{DynEM} in \A~\ref{alg:fuzz-dynamicEM} estimates the GMM parameters in an online and incremental manner.
-Thus, \code{DynEM} greatly reduces the computation cost of EM while achieving the asymptotic equivalence to the EM algorithm~\cite{cappe2009line}.
+\textbf{\textsc{DynEM}.}~Unlike expectation-maximization (EM)~\cite{dempster1977maximum}, which re-computes the estimation whenever the seed corpus is updated, \textsc{DynEM} in \A~\ref{alg:fuzz-dynamicEM} estimates the GMM parameters in an online and incremental manner.
+Thus, \textsc{DynEM} greatly reduces the computation cost of EM while achieving the asymptotic equivalence to the EM algorithm~\cite{cappe2009line}.
 We adopt the ideas proposed in the online EM algorithm~\cite{cappe2009line} and extend it to estimate the parameters of GMMs.
-Instead of calculating the parameters of GMMs directly, \code{DynEM} updates the complete and sufficient (C-S) statistics every time \tool\ finds a new state sequence.
-The C-S statistics contain all the information of the GMMs' parameters, which is defined as follows:
+Instead of calculating the parameters of GMMs directly, \textsc{DynEM} updates the complete and sufficient (C-S) statistics~\cite{casella2021statistical} every time \tool\ finds a new state sequence.
+In short, to estimate the parameters of the pdf, we only need its corresponding C-S statistics, and the parameters of \E~\ref{eq:pdfgmm} can be directly derived from the C-S statistics parameters of \textsc{DynEM}, which contain all the information we need and correspond to $Params^s$ and $Params^c$.
+Also, when \tool\ finds a new state sequence, $Params^s$ and $Params^c$ are updated in \textsc{DynEM}, and consequently, updating the parameters of \E~\ref{eq:pdfgmm}.
+This way, \code{Seq_fresh} can maintain the up-to-date pdf of all covered sequences.
+Details of \textsc{GMM} and \textsc{DynEM} are omitted; see the full algorithm, the explanation of C-S statistics, and clarification on all the employed statistics mechanisms at our artifact~\cite{snapshot}.